0

 MGA started investigating the problem by carrying out a full survey of the property.
 Investigation of the walls revealed that the original stone-built wall was suffering from rising damp, due to absence of a damp-proof course.
 This is not uncommon for building built before the 20th century.

 The extended exposure to groundwater from the rising damp had also left the wall contaminated with hygroscopic salts, spoiling the plaster.
-Further investigation of the property revealed that the floor timbers were rotting due to exposure to moisture.

 The Solution